notnullgames/lop/README.md

 Add a couple object-layers to your map:

 - `objects` - put the player & anything they interact with here.
 Collision is per-tile-square.
-- `collisions` - put collisions-shapes that make up the "solid things" in your world here.
-The player will not be able to walk to these areas.
+- `collisions` - I also want non-interactive (static geometry) collisions, but there some issues: cute_tiled does not like shapes, etc